iota-community/DAO-Pioneers/session-documents/2021/session-1.md

 #### Holacracy & Sociocracy

-Some large DAOs are experimenting with holocracy, sociocracy and similar models.
+Some large DAOs are experimenting with holocracy, sociocracy, and similar models.

-From [Organizational Structure](https://reinventingorganizationswiki.com/theory/organizational-structure/) (Reinventing Organisation’s wiki):
+From [Organizational Structure](https://reinventingorganizationswiki.com/theory/organizational-structure/) (Reinventing Organisation's wiki):

 "Self-managing organizations adopt different forms to fit the context in which they operate.
 There seem to be three broad types of self-managing structures that have emerged so far: